Leitz Ur-Leica versus Panasonic GX850

 Roughly a century of technological development separate the Ur-Leica and the Panasonic GX850.
 The former was finished in March 1914, while the latter was presented to the public in January 2017.
 The Ur-Leica was the first camera to use 24x36mm film, whereas the GX850 is build around a 15.8MP Four Thirds digital imaging sensor.

 Body comparison: Ur-Leica vs Panasonic GX850

-Evidently, the GX850 is the more convenient and powerful imaging tool, providing an image quality that Oskar Barnack, the creator of the Ur-Leica, probably could not have envisioned.
+Evidently, the GX850 is the more powerful imaging tool, providing an image quality and picture-processing capability that Oskar Barnack, the creator of the Ur-Leica, probably could not have envisioned.
 However, there are two aspects where the Ur-Leica has an edge over the GX850.
-The first one is battery life.
+The first one is power supply.
 The Ur-Leica is a fully mechanical camera, so that there is no risk of running out of juice during a shooting session...

 Any interest in exploring another side-by-side comparison?
 Just enter your cameras of choice in the search box below and you will be taken to a corresponding display.
 Alternatively, you can also follow any of the links further down for comparisons that others pursued.